-Bilateral Anterior Cingulotomy for Refractory Obsessive-Compulsive Disorder: Long-Term Follow-Up ResultsJung H.H. · Kim C.-H.b · Chang J.H. · Park Y.G. · Chung S.S. · Chang J.W.
+Bilateral Anterior Cingulotomy for Refractory Obsessive-Compulsive Disorder: Long-Term Follow-Up ResultsJung H.H.a · Kim C.-H.b · Chang J.H.a · Park Y.G.a · Chung S.S.a · Chang J.W.a

 Departments of aNeurosurgery and bPsychiatry, Brain Korea 21 Project for Medical Science, Brain Research Institute, Yonsei University College of Medicine, Seoul, South Korea